-The major difference between single and multi-point cutting tools is that single-point cutting tools have only one main cutting edge, whereas multi-point cutting tools have multiple cutting edges.
+The major difference between single and multi-point cutting tools is that single-point cutting tools have only one main cutting edge.
+In contrast, multi-point cutting tools have multiple cutting edges.

 The number of cutting edges in metal or hole cutting tools has a significant impact on several factors, including material removal rate (MRR), chip load, and tool cost.

-In the machining process, A single-point cutting tool is used for cutting, shaping, boring, and planing because here a single cutting edge removes or cuts the whole material in one pass.
-Whereas, in a double point cutting tool, two cutting edges participate equally to remove material in one pass.
-As a result, the chip load reduces on both cutting edges.
+In the machining process, a single-point cutting tool is used for cutting, shaping, boring, and planning because a single cutting edge removes or cuts the whole material in one pass.
+A double-point cutting tool, on the other hand, uses both cutting edges equally to remove material in a single pass.
+As a result, the chip load is reduced on both cutting edges.

-Now, In the next step, we will discuss important similarities and differences between the single-point cutting tools and multi-point cutting tools.
+Now, in the next step, we will discuss important similarities and differences between single-point cutting tools and multi-point cutting tools.

 Single Point Cutting Tool |